Mistletoe Fig (Ficus deltoidea) Care Indoors; Watering, Soil, Pruning, Propagation, Problems

 Regularly clean the leaves by damp-wiping with a soft cloth to get rid of dust and also discourage pest and disease infestations.

-1. Air layering involves notching the stem of a healthy Mistletoe Fig and coating the notch with a rooting hormone for faster establishment.
+1. Air layering involves notching a healthy stem and coating the notch with a rooting hormone to promote rooting.

 2. Surround the notched area with damp moss and cover the notch with a polythene film or clear plastic wrap.